-Libs plan to trash registered wage agreements and the right to negotiate future agreements tion promises change the industrial relations system aside from addressing the matter intended restriction on the right of parties to appeal a decision."
+Treasurer Gutwein, snipping like a fiend at Tasmanian public services and workers' rights change the industrial relations system aside from addressing the matter intended restriction on the right of parties to appeal a decision.'

-of the public sector by 500 FTEs over the first two years of the next term $^{\prime\prime}$ not commit to wage growth outside the current cap [2%].
+of the public sector by 500 FTEs over the first two years of the next term'''

+not commit to wage growth outside the current cap [2%].
 However, with negotiate in good faith with unions when wage agreements fall due, to f relativity on wages."